gourao/libnfs/README.md

-# Kubernetes PVC Audit Tool
+# Kubernetes PVC Bleed Audit Tool

 This tool is meant to test the validity of running a Kubernetes storage provider in production.
 It is based on libnfs and other user space block utilities.

+It tests for a PVC bleed between namespaces and Kubernetes clusters.
+A PVC bleed is a scenario where a PVC (and it's contents) from Namespace A and visible and accessible from Namespace B.  Sometimes this bleed can occur even across Kubernetes clusters.

 ## Usage